mariomazzaferro/blockchain-developer-bootcamp-final-project/README.md

 A pain point for developing this game is the randomness aspect of it.
 Using Chainlink Random Number Generator could solve this but it feels like an overkill, and it would make the game expensive to play.<br/>
 Instead, the initial approach is to implement a pseudo-random enough functionality that at least makes it unfeasible for dishonest players to successfully and consistently receive specific desired texts to contribute.

+# Future Improvements (outside the scope of the final project)

+Once the basic functionality explained above is implemented, the next step will be to create a generative art character collection called Frankenstein Mugshots.
+This collection will associate a unique art to each minted Frankenstein Text.
+It should algorithmicly generate Frankenstein Mugshots based on Frankenstein Texts' data.